The Background Story....

 I was lucky to be able to retire early to take to the high seas in Nereida - an excellent, if small, ocean cruiser.
 She proved to be both sturdy and safe in difficult conditions whilst being an excellent sailing boat - ideal for serious blue water cruising.
 Never having sailed before June 1990, when I first tried out both dinghy-sailing and windsurfing, I eventually took up yachting in 1994 with a Competent Crew course on the Solent - and never looked back!
 After my husband & I took delivery of Nereida in Sweden in July 1997, we sailed her via Norway, Denmark & the Netherlands to England.
 In June 1998, we set sail from the Hamble for Spain, Portugal & Gibraltar and eventually left the Canaries in November 1999 to cross to the Caribbean.

 During 2000, we explored the Windward and Leeward Island chains before heading north, eventually making landfall in the USA in New York from Bermuda, continuing on to Baddeck, on Cape Breton Island (Nova Scotia) before heading south for the winter.
 2001 saw us heading down the ICW to Miami and on to Grenada via the Bahamas, Cuba, Haiti, the Dominican Republic, Puerto Rico & the Virgin Islands.
-In September, George was diagnosed with cancer - it was not until May 2002 that he got back on board and we headed for Tobago & Trinidad, finally setting sail for Venezuela in late Aug, enjoying the uncrowded island anchorages and spending time in Puerto La Cruz & Merida.
+In September, George was diagnosed with cancer - it was not until May 2002 that he got back on board in Prickly Bay, Grenada, and we headed for Tobago & Trinidad, finally setting sail for Venezuela in late August, enjoying the uncrowded island anchorages and spending time in Puerto La Cruz & Merida.
 By late December, we had reached Bonaire, via the beautiful Los Roques and Las Aves.
 We had hoped to return in the New Year but that was not to be - George's body gave up the fight in March 2003.

 On Alone: 2003-2006